Possible errors | Migrating photos to Lightroom

-Solution: Lightroom Classic must not be running while you're migrating photos & videos to Lightroom CC.
+Solution: Lightroom Classic must not be running while you're migrating photos & videos to Lightroom.
 Quit Lightroom Classic and initiate migration again.

-- In Lightroom CC, go to Edit > Preferences (Windows) or Lightroom CC > Preferences (Mac).
+- In Lightroom, go to Edit > Preferences (Windows) or Lightroom > Preferences (Mac).

 - Choose the Local Storage panel.
 Now, click Change Location to select a drive with at least the amount of free space recommended in the above error message.

 Error: Unsupported Lightroom Classic catalog version.
-Please update to the latest version of Lightroom Classic before moving your catalog to Lightroom CC.
+Please update to the latest version of Lightroom Classic before moving your catalog to Lightroom.

-Solution: Currently, only catalogs from Lightroom 6/Lightroom CC (2015) or newer can be migrated to Lightroom CC.
+Solution: Currently, only catalogs from Lightroom 6/Lightroom CC (2015) or newer can be migrated to Lightroom.
 If you see this error, please download the latest version, now called Lightroom Classic, and open your catalog to automatically upgrade it.
 You can then quit Lightroom Classic and re-run the migration.

-Solution: If you see this error, check the Creative Cloud desktop app for a newer version of Lightroom CC.
+Solution: If you see this error, check the Creative Cloud desktop app for a newer version of Lightroom.